Suzukazole/Client-Server-Auth/README.md

 - After that, enter the port number of the server.
 This must be the same number entered while initialising the server-side (8080, in this example).
 - This will initiate the authentication process.

+### Communication loop usage for Server and Client
+-  Once the Authentication has been set up in the backend, messages can be sent to and from the client and the server.
+-  To initiate the communication loop, send a message to the Server from the client, through the interface.
+Input 1 to begin the process.
+-  Once a message has been sent, the server will receive the message through a packet and it will be displayed on the server interface.
+At this point, the server can choose to respond to the client with another message.
+This can be done directly through the server interface.
+-  The client can choose to continue in this loop or can close the connection by entering any other number to close the connection to the Server.
+The client will close the connection to the server if the delay period is exceeded.
+It is currently set to 30s.
+-  When the server is done listening for connections kill the server process directly to exit the application.

+### Setting up Multiple Clients
+Since the server is a multithreaded application it can support multiple client connections at the same time.
+Setting up multiple clients is no different.
+Just run the Client application on different IP addresses and connect to the correct server address and port.
+The authentication and communication loop happen in the same way.